-Plumbing Backflow Prevention Norway, MI
+Plumbing Backflow Prevention — Norway, MI

-The plumbing failures we see most in Norway homes are corroded service lines from road salt and groundwater, burst supply lines during deep winter freezes, and sewer laterals cracked by frost heave.
-It's not random — 149 days below freezing a year freeze and split supply lines and outdoor spigots, 59 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 79% of local homes predate 1980 (median build year 1951), so many still run original galvanized steel or polybutylene pipe and 15-year-old water heaters well past their life, and 80% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Norway trucks carry parts for, fixed in a single visit.
+What fails first in Norway homes: corroded service lines from road salt and groundwater, burst supply lines during deep winter freezes, and sewer laterals cracked by frost heave.
+There's a reason: 149 days below freezing a year freeze and split supply lines and outdoor spigots, 59 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 79% of local homes predate 1980 (median build year 1951), so many still run original galvanized steel or polybutylene pipe and fixtures well past their service life, and 80% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+Our Norway trucks stock parts for exactly that wear, so the fix usually lands in one visit.

 Backflow prevention protects your drinking water from contamination, and for many properties the annual certified test isn't optional — it's required by the water authority, with fines or a shut-off notice if it lapses.
 A backflow preventer is a valve assembly that keeps water flowing one direction only, so that a pressure drop or surge can't siphon contaminated water — from an irrigation system, a boiler, or a commercial process — back into the potable supply through a cross-connection.
-We perform the certified test, file the results with the authority, and repair or replace assemblies that fail across {city}.
+We perform the certified test, file the results with the authority, and repair or replace assemblies that fail across Norway.

 The right assembly depends on the hazard.
 A pressure-vacuum breaker (PVB) protects a typical residential irrigation system against back-siphonage; a double-check valve assembly handles lower-hazard cross-connections; and a reduced-pressure-zone (RPZ) assembly — the highest protection — is required where the hazard is severe or where backpressure, not just siphonage, is possible.
-We size and install the correct device for your {county} cross-connection, and on existing assemblies we run the certified gauge test that the jurisdiction requires each year to prove the checks and relief still hold.
+We size and install the correct device for your Dickinson County cross-connection, and on existing assemblies we run the certified gauge test that the jurisdiction requires each year to prove the checks and relief still hold.

 Backflow assemblies are mechanical and they do fail — the check valves foul with debris, the relief valve on an RPZ weeps, and freeze damage cracks the body — which is exactly why annual testing exists.
-When an assembly fails its test, we rebuild it with the manufacturer kit or replace it and re-test to certify it, then file the passing result so your {areas} property stays compliant.
-For irrigation systems, restaurants, medical facilities, and any commercial property with a cross-connection, we keep the testing on schedule so a lapsed certification never becomes a fine or a water shut-off in {city}.
+When an assembly fails its test, we rebuild it with the manufacturer kit or replace it and re-test to certify it, then file the passing result so your Norway property stays compliant.
+For irrigation systems, restaurants, medical facilities, and any commercial property with a cross-connection, we keep the testing on schedule so a lapsed certification never becomes a fine or a water shut-off in Norway.

 You have an irrigation system